FelixYu120/appleweather/README.md

 # appleweather
-an lesser version of apple weather app
+An lesser version of apple weather app.
+There are a couple of files you have to use to support 3 languages: chinese, english, spanish.